These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Eligibility

-- Students who show an interest in practicing veterinary medicine related to livestock[1] or emergency and critical care in an area of Maine with insufficient veterinary services, or to practice veterinary medicine of any type in an underserved geographic region in.[2]
+• Students who demonstrate a desire in practicing veterinary medicine related to livestock[1] or emergency and critical care in an area of Maine with insufficient veterinary services, or to practice veterinary medicine of any type in an underserved geographic region in Maine.[2]

 [1] “Livestock” means such animals as determined by the Maine Commissioner of Agriculture, Conservation & Forestry.